qor/auth/README.md

 }
 ```

-That's it, then you could goto `http://127.0.0.1:9000/auth/login` to try features Auth provides, like login, logout, register, forgot password...
+That's it, then you could goto `http://127.0.0.1:9000/auth/login` to try features Auth provides, like login, logout, register, forgot/change password...

+## Getting Started

+To reduce developer's effort, Auth has lots of conventions, lets start from Auth's [Config struct](http://godoc.org/github.com/qor/auth#Config) to explain them.